ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 * a large community of 500+ users

 In this tutorial, we'll cover the basics of Grid'5000 usage.
-At the end of this session, you should be able to log onto the platform, reserve computing resources, and perform basic experiments on them.
+At the end of this session, you should be able to log into the platform, reserve computing resources, and perform basic experiments on them.

 ## Grid'5000 platform